 Change your Mac Hostname via Terminal

-Here’s how to change your Mac hostname with the command line and make it permanent:
+This tutorial will show how to change your Mac hostname with the command line and make the setting change permanent (well, permanent until you change it again):

-Simply replace new_hostname with whatever you want your hostname to be changed to, for example I want to change my Mac’s hostname to MacBookPro, I will use this command:
+Simply replace new_hostname with whatever you want your hostname to be changed to, for example I want to change a Mac’s hostname to MacBookPro, I will use this command:

 (Note the “–” before set is two dashes next to each other, –set)